AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

       `999.999.9999`

-   - **URL** - The URL descriptor represents your domain name, and can be up to thirteen characters long.
+   - **URL** - The URL descriptor represents your domain name, and can be up to 13 characters long.
 For example:

       `company.com`